 It is unclear when or how these diseases first appeared on the islands.
 It is thought they were first introduced with the importation of non-native bird species, but it may also be that they were present on the islands at a low level with migratory seabirds, shorebirds and waterfowl.
 However, without an effective vector, these diseases did not pose a threat to Hawai’i’s native forest birds.
 That all changed with the relatively recent introduction of mosquitoes.

-Before humans arrived on the islands, there were no mosquitoes or any other biting or blood sucking insects.
-By the mid 1800’s however, mosquitoes were firmly established throughout the archipelago introduced inadvertently through human activities.
+Before humans arrived on the islands, there were no mosquitoes.
+By the mid-1800’s however, mosquitoes were firmly established throughout the archipelago introduced inadvertently through human activities.
 Of these, the southern house mosquito (Culex quinquefasciatus) is the greatest threat to Hawaiian birds.
 Introduced in 1826, it is the primary vector of Avian Malaria and Avian Pox, and is implicated in the decline and extinction of many native forest birds.

-Kiwikiu and ‘Akohekohe once occurred throughout low and mid-elevation forests on Maui.
+Kiwikiu and ‘Ākohekohe once occurred throughout low and mid-elevation forests on Maui.
 They are now extirpated from these habitats and restricted to just a tiny fraction of their historic ranges due to these mosquito-vectored diseases.
 Although a large amount of suitable habitat still exists below the “mosquito line” it has been rendered almost completely uninhabitable to native birds.
 Those that wander below this line will most likely become infected and die.
-With the looming threat of climate change and projected temperature increases, it is likely that the mosquito line will move to higher elevations, further constricting the already limited range of Maui’s native forest birds.
+With the looming threat of climate change and projected temperature increases, the mosquito line is moving to higher elevations, further constricting the already limited range of Maui’s native forest birds.

 Avian Pox Virus was first documented in forest birds in 1902.
-Mosquitoes spread this viral parasite, but direct contact between infected birds, contaminated surfaces and contaminated food and water also spread the disease.
-Symptoms include swollen, often bloody tumor-like lesions on unfeathered parts of a bird’s body, such as the feet, legs, eyes, and base of the bill.
-The virus also causes lesions in the mouth, trachea, esophagus and lungs.
+Mosquitoes spread this viral parasite, but direct contact between infected birds, contaminated surfaces, and contaminated food and water can also spread the disease.
+Symptoms include swollen, tumor-like lesions on unfeathered parts of a bird’s body, such as the feet, legs, eyes, and base of the bill.
+The virus also causes lesions in the mouth, trachea, esophagus, and lungs.
 Lesions often cause birds to have difficulty with eating, finding food, and flying.
-Some may even loose limbs.
 Infected individuals who have not succumbed to the disease may be weak and emaciated making them susceptible to depredation.

 Both diseases are very difficult to manage.
-There presently is no feasible treatment or vaccines to control the diseases.
+There presently is no feasible treatment or vaccines to control these avian diseases.
 The most important disease control methods currently are to limit mosquito populations, which can be difficult.
 Control programs need to be innovative, cost-effective, environmentally safe, and sustainable.